JJ/granada-off/text/snow.md

 The organizers should have realized, much before that, that snow is not so close to the city as it used to be.
-In the old days, you needed not go so far away from Granada, which sits at 700 meters of altitude, and it was mined by people that took it down to the city for the well-off to cool their drinks and their pantries.
+In the old days, you needed not go so far away from Granada, which is high enough, and it was mined, if that is the correct term, by people that took it down to the city for the well-off to cool their drinks and their pantries.
 The muleteers that took the snow down from the mountains were called *neveros*, or "snowers", and today there is